 Trade-off framing

-Make trade-offs explicit around the system view of frontend architecture and its impact on delivery speed: team scale, technical debt, performance budget, and long-term maintainability.
+Make trade-offs explicit around frontend architecture: team scale, technical debt, performance budget, and long-term maintainability.

 Context